 At what point do pilots engage the autopilot on takeoff?

-The normal protocol for the engagement of the autopilot after takeoff is 1,000 feet above ground level (AGL).
+The normal protocol for the engagement of the autopilot after takeoff is not before 1,000 feet above ground level (AGL).

 Questions or comments?
 You can contact us here.